 Give you instincts time to work

-Another film director, John Boorman, pauses whilst shooting, to "get in touch with his instincts".
+Another film director, John Boorman, pauses while shooting, to "get in touch with his instincts".
 He needs to disconnect from the technical side of making a film to ensure he connects with his creative side.
-Use a pause to punctuate your process and make sure technique isn’t getting in the way.
+Use a pause to punctuate your process and make sure the technique isn’t getting in the way.